eddmann/eddmann.github.io/_posts/2018/2018-07-27-mince-pie-challenge-adding-the-bootstrap-endpoint-and-serverless-offline.md

 ```

 As we do not wish to use the online Amazon Cognito instance whilst in the `offline` stage, we will provide static dummy pool identifiers instead.
-We can then add a new target to `Makefile`, to correctly open the service ports and run the offline HTTP server.
+We can then add a new target to the `Makefile` to correctly open the service ports and run the offline HTTP server.

 ```make
 offline:
   docker-compose run --service-ports --rm serverless-offline sls offline --stage=offline
 ```

-With his in place we can run `make offline`, you should now be able to access the offline endpoint by visiting `http://0.0.0.0:3000`.
+With this in place, we can run `make offline`.
+You should now be able to access the offline endpoint by visiting `http://0.0.0.0:3000`.
-Any changes that you now make to the handler implementation will be automatically represented within the offline instance, providing you with a much quicker development REPL cycle.
+Any changes that you make to the handler implementation will be automatically reflected within the offline instance, providing you with a much quicker development REPL cycle.

 <img src="/uploads/mince-pie-challenge-adding-the-bootstrap-endpoint-and-serverless-offline/offline-bootstrap.png" alt="Offline Bootstrap Endpoint" />

-We have now created our first Mince Pie Challenge API endpoint, which not only works within the online `dev` stage, but also is equipped to handle offline access.
+We have now created our first Mince Pie Challenge API endpoint, which not only works within the online `dev` stage, but is also equipped to handle offline access.
 Join me in the next post where we will be adding the ability to add and list Mince Pies to the API, using both an online and local [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) instance.